openharmony/docs/en/application-dev/reference/apis-connectivity-kit/errorcode-nfc.md

 **Possible Causes**
 1. The parameter values of the active NFC tag do not match the API called.
-2. The active NFC tag chip does not respond within the specified time or returns an error state.
+2. The active NFC tag chip does not respond within the specified time or returns an error status.

 **Solution**
 1. Check that the active NFC tag parameters match the API called.